JTN-Kendal/airaware-cs50-project/DESIGN.md

 - helpers.py - Not used.
 Functions copied over from another project for use in log-in and registration which I didn't get to.

 #### Functions Overview
+- All functions have docstrings (using google style) detailing what it does, params and outputs.

 #### Project Structure
 ```